 Sleep, like eating, is an essential part of life.
 The two are linked and influence one another.
 People who sleep less than 6 hours per night are more likely to consume energy-rich foods, consume higher portions of calories from fats or refined carbohydrates, consume lower portions of vegetables and fruits, and have more irregular meal patterns with more frequent snacks consumption than those who sleep more 1 .
-Certain foods can significantly interfere sleep, whereas eating the right foods in the hours before getting into bed may help you fall asleep faster and even improve the quality of your sleep.
+Certain foods can significantly interfere sleep, whereas eating the right foods in the hours before getting into bed may help to fall asleep faster and even improve the quality of sleep.

 What are the worst foods for sleep?

 Caffeine is a central nervous stimulant and most people use it in the morning to induce alertness or remain alert during the rest of the day.
 Caffeine (found in black tea, cocoa, chocolate, some soft drinks, and some drugs) has a negative effect on sleep, and it can extend the time to fall asleep, reduce the total sleep time and sleep efﬁciency, and worsen the sleep quality 2 .
 Caffeine has a half-life of five hours, which means that 25% of it will remain in the blood even 8-10 hours after consuming it.
 Thus, a cup of coffee or tea in the afternoon will keep some people from falling asleep at night.

 A drink or two before bedtime can make people feel drowsy, leading many to believe it is actually beneficial for sleep.
 Indeed alcohol might help falling asleep faster but even just a couple of drinks can affect the quality of one’s sleep 3 .
 If individual is drinking on a regular basis, he may find himself waking up the next day feeling tired and not refreshed.